Human Growth Hormone Athletes Caught Using HGH Supplements

 “Please I need a clarification: Is your product 100% legal to use by MLB players?”

 The product is legal for over the counter sales to the general public.
-The sport has banned the "use of human growth hormone."
-Whether baseball has banned the use of "homeopathic" human growth hormone oral spray is a matter of interpretation.
+The sport has banned the “use of human growth hormone.”
+Whether baseball has banned the use of “homeopathic” HGH oral spray is a matter of interpretation.

+Were human growth hormone athletes caught?
 The problem for baseball and its players is the unauthorized (without prescription) use of any substance that needs to be procured by a doctor with a prescription.
-For instance, Andy Petite's use for a short period of time for a specific problem under a doctor's care, seems to be much less of a problem than all those who obtained it illegally.
+For instance, Andy Petite’s use for a short period of time for a specific problem under a doctor’s care, seems to be much less of a problem than all those who obtained it illegally.
 Also, the use of needles and injections by trainers is a seamy side of the issue that MLB is trying to clean up.
 Some of these players were stupid enough to have product and needles shipped right into the clubhouse!
+Easy for human growth hormone athletes caught.

 If you lined up 1000 allopathic doctors and asked them if “homeopathic” sprays (any homeopathic spray whether for allergies, the flu, menstrual relief, etc.) have any value, 999 would give their “expert” opinion that they are useless (even though IGF-1 levels rise when on the homeopathic HGH oral spray).
 So back to your question, is the “useless” homeopathic product legal to use by MLB players?
 That’s the interpretation part.